Joker316701882/Deep-Image-Matting/README.md

 https://drive.google.com/open?id=0B6l9O8aWij8fSnZBa2o4OUpsb1k <br />
 notice that you have to create a folder './model' under root and then put those pretrained model in there.<br />

+<h2>Important notification:</h2>
+1. The pretrained model is trained on private dataset, which has large difference from authors data, so it performs a little struggling on author's data.
+You can test the model by feeding test_data.<br />
+2. 'fc6' is transformed into convolution operation by tricks proposed in FCN paper.
+This paper also follows this way.
+But in this code, convolutionarized 'fc6' is replaced by plain convolution whose weights and biases are initialilzed randomly.<br />
+3. Even test on our own data, this model still can't reach the performance mentioned in paper.<br />

 <h2>Salience Object Detection</h2>
 Here is my implementation about paper "Deeply Supervised Salient Object Detection with Short Connections" in CVPR2017.
 Source code won't be pubulished because I did some modification in network structure, but trained model and inference code are available.
 Now it's only version 1, try it if u are interested! <br />
 https://github.com/Joker316701882/Salience-Object-Detection